guild-st-isidore-TO/fabrica-virtualis/README.md

 #### TABA

 Tabula Aetherea is GSI's System UI, the main interface for the apps we've created.
-When users access the TABA front-end the TABA server will use the appropriate FAVI module to complete tasks.
+When users access the TABA front-end, the TABA server will use the appropriate FAVI module to complete tasks.

 #### EMEL